 Short-term supplementation with either whey protein or glucose polymer does not differentially influence fasting state whole body substrate utilization or skeletal muscle work efficiency in elderly adults.

 Sands, Kathryn Anne, "Effects of Short-Term Protein Supplementation on Muscle Work Efficiency in Elderly Adults" (2013).
 College of Health and Human Sciences Honors Program Undergraduate Theses.
-Paper 13.
+13.